New Quay from pier

 High Terrace today

-The Memorial Hall before the fire of 1937
+The Memorial Hall

 The Memorial Hall today